cbonoz/rapyd22/README.md

 RapydRewards helps users make the most of their purchases online by recommending the best card to use at the point of sale.

-Built for the Rapyd hack the galaxy 2022 hackathon.
+Built for the Rapyd Hack the Galaxy 2022 hackathon.

 ### Concept